 PREPARING FOR TRACS ACCREDITATION VISITS

-TRACS provides accreditation to vocational and degree-granting Christian institutions.
-Download our Eligibility and Readiness Assessments.
+TRACS accreditation resources for vocational and degree-granting Christian institutions.
+Download our free eligibility and readiness assessments.
 Learn about the application process.
-Free reference guides.

 HOW TO PREPARE TRACS SELF-STUDY